-Small business brand strategies that target potential clients are often caused by competition, because it can get so cutthroat at a certain level that the margins become incredibly slim — in turn, making it difficult to compete.
+Small business brand strategies that target potential clients are often caused by competition because it can get so cutthroat at a certain level that the margins become incredibly slim — in turn, making it difficult to compete.
 This is why companies are often now choosing to move in different directions.
-When you have margins that are so narrow, it’s important to appeal to potentials through making yourself stand out.
+When you have such narrow margins, it’s important to appeal to potentials by making yourself stand out.

 Going back to #2, you have to find out what appeals to your potentials in order to differentiate your brand.
 This could mean anything from price point to lifestyle choices.
 If you’re an auto shop that services $15,000 cars, but you want to service $30,000 cars, you probably shouldn’t keep a hand-painted sign that reads “Joe’s Body Shop” nailed to the front of the building.